-Fisketorget in Stavanger serves the best fish soup in Norway!
-This combined seafood restaurant and fish market, which seems to have been accidentally overlooked by both the Michelin Guide and the White Guide for years, is run by the young, passionate, and talented chef Karl Erik Pallesen.
+At restaurant Fisketorget in Stavanger you find the best fish soup in Norway.
+Chef Karl Erik Pallesen makes a modern Scandinavian version of a traditional recipe.
+This combined seafood restaurant and fish market seems to have been accidentally overlooked by both the Michelin Guide and the White Guide for years.
 I recently rated Fisketorget among the 10 best restaurants in Stavanger, and it’s probably the eatery I have been to most often in the capital of South-Western Norway.

 We were in Stavanger to eat our way through the city, and Fisketorget was an obvious choice for lunch.
 It was a busy day both in the restaurant (Vågen) and by the seafood counter (Torjå).
 It’s wonderful to see that the locals make good use of Fisketorget, which, in fact, is an exclusive and rare treasure these days.
 Despite being a fishing nation, it has become increasingly difficult to get hold of fresh seafood in Norway almost regardless of where you live.
 Most grocery stores do not sell fresh seafood, and even if they have a fresh food counter the fish is more than likely to have been frozen at some point.
 Pallesen, on the other hand, gets his produce straight from the fishing boats.